Vitamin C

 - Red cabbage – 50 mg per 100 grams

 Vitamin C can be obtained not only naturally through food.
-The vitamin is also available as a dietary supplement and can be useful.
-Not everyone gets enough ascorbic acid from food.
-Some groups of people also have increased needs.
-These include pregnant women, breastfeeding mothers, smokers and people with certain chronic diseases.
+The vitamin is also available as a dietary supplement and can be very useful.
+This is because not everyone gets enough ascorbic acid from their diet.
+Certain groups of people have an increased requirement for it.
+These include pregnant women, breastfeeding mothers, smokers and people with certain chronic illnesses.

-Vitamin C preparations can therefore be a good addition to the diet.
-You can take the nutrients in many different forms.
+Vitamin C supplements can therefore be a good addition to your diet.
+You can take these supplements in many different forms.
 The most common types are capsules, tablets, powders and serums for external use.

 Vitamin C capsules and tablets

 Capsules and tablets are probably the best-known form of dietary supplement.
-They are easy to handle and practical to take with you.
-In addition, you do not have to measure the dosage yourself.
+They are easy to use and convenient to carry around.
+Furthermore, you do not have to measure out the dosage yourself.

 Vitamin C powder

 The powder is very easy to take.
 You can simply mix it with water or juice and drink it.
-This makes it a good option for people who have difficulty taking tablets.
-It is also quickly absorbed by our body.
-This means it starts working immediately.
-You can dose it yourself and thus take the dose that is perfectly suited to you.
+This makes it a good option for people who find it difficult to swallow tablets.
+It is also absorbed quickly by the body.
+This means it starts to work straight away.
+You can measure out the dose yourself, ensuring you take the amount that’s just right for you.

-Unlike the other forms, serum is intended for external use and is one of the most popular skin care ingredients on the market.
-This type of application is easily absorbed by the skin and helps protect and repair the skin.
-It also stimulates collagen production and improves the overall appearance of the skin.
+Unlike the other forms, serum is intended for external use and is one of the most popular skincare ingredients on the market.
+This form is easily absorbed by the skin and helps to protect and repair it.
+It also boosts collagen production and improves the overall appearance of the skin.

-The appropriate dose of vitamin C depends strongly on the group of people.
+The appropriate dose of vitamin C depends heavily on the individual.

 The maximum permitted daily dose of vitamin C for dietary supplements in Switzerland is 750 mg.

-IMPORTANT: The right dose is always very individual.
-The data given above are only guidelines.
-To determine your exact needs, it is best to speak with your doctor.
-Especially if, for example, you need to take medication due to an illness.
+IMPORTANT: The correct dose is always highly individual.
+The figures given above are merely guidelines.
+To determine your exact requirements, it is best to speak to your doctor – particularly if, for example, you are taking medication due to an illness.

 Frequently Asked Questions